Frequently Asked Questions

 Q: What sort of training should I do before I compete?

 Most people with a basic level of fitness will be able to complete an adventure race of this nature.
-The Maximum Adventure training day will enable you to improve your skills for adventure racing, including practical advice on individual preparation, gear requirements and nutrition.
+The Adventure Racing Clinic training day will enable you to improve your skills for adventure racing, including practical advice on individual preparation, gear requirements and nutrition.
 The key emphasis will be on enhancing navigational skills with respect to mountain biking, trail running and kayaking during the day.
-Click here for more information on our Adventure Racing Clinic.
+Click here for more information.

 Q: Where can I find a team mate?